 Obama has been taking direct aim at those ideas throughout his bus trip.

 "And here's what the plan boils down to: We're going to gut environmental regulations.
 We're going to drill more.
 We're going to roll back Wall Street reform.
 And we're going to repeal health care reform.
-Now that's a plan," said Obama.
+Now that's a plan," he said.
 "But it's not a jobs plan."

 The White House has repeatedly cited private economists who say the president's plan would do more to encourage job growth in the short run than the GOP alternative.
 Obama told supporters in Jamestown on Tuesday that ultimately it's up to them to decide.